francescopapaleo/jnd-brightness/README.md

-# This is the repository for an experiment on Just Noticeable Difference
+# Just Noticeable Difference on brightness

 ## Universitat Pompeu Fabra - Barcelona
 ## Master in Sound and Music Computing